 Plants- If you have a green thumb or just enjoy flora you need to check out all of the ornamental plants and fruit trees on display here.

 Pets- If you love pets this is where to go.
-They have all kinds of birds, snakes, dogs and cats.
-However, if your someone that feels a locked up animal that is placed in a stall for sale to a good home is not right, miss this section.
+They have all kinds of birds, snakes, dogs, and cats.
+However, if someone that feels a locked up animal that is placed in a stall for sale to a good home is not right, miss this section.

-Books- Books, Books and Books.
+Books- Books, Books, and Books.
 It’s time to get your book worm on!
 If your looking for Thai, Chinese or English books you have found the right place!
-There’s text books , magazines, journals and comic books.
+There are textbooks, magazines, journals, and comic books.
 It’s time to read!

 So it’s time to get your negotiating skills on and make a deal if you see something you like.
 My rule of thumb is to ask the price, then promptly offer them half their asking price.
 In the end, meeting in the middle somewhere.
 Remember a dollar doesn’t mean as much to you as it does to them.

 You can get to Chatuchak Market by bus or taxi from central Bangkok.
-It is a little ways out so I wouldn’t recommend walking but it is well worth the cab fare.
+It is a little way out so I wouldn’t recommend walking but it is well worth the cab fare.

 More on Thailand: